j-andrews96/micro-clock/README.md

 # micro-clock
 ### *A simple real-time clock/alarm clock for the PIC18F8722*.

-This project was part of an optional mini-project as part of my second year microcontroller engineering module.
+This is an optional mini-project, carried out as part of a second year microcontroller engineering module.
 The aim was to produce a fully-functioning real-time clock/alarm clock based upon the hardware provided by the department, with additional features and functionality as optional extras.

 **This code is presented here as-is.** Please feel free to look through, re-use or take inspiration from any aspects of it.